 Sponsored by the Jean Monnet EU Center of Excellence for Comparative Populism at the University of Wisconsin-Madison and the Political Science Institute at the University of Brasília.

-This international virtual lecture series titled “Populism and the Pandemic- A Comparative Perspective” investigates the response of populists in different countries to the COVID-19 pandemic.
+The year-long international virtual lecture series titled “Populism and the Pandemic- A Comparative Perspective” investigated the response of populists in different countries to the COVID-19 pandemic.
+This series has ended, and has led to a book collaboration.

 Recordings of the lectures are available below.